New Food And Beverage Choices Fill Millennial’s Shopping Carts In Atlanta

 According to a recently released study by CBD Marketing, Millennials, or those between the ages of 18 and 35, have played a key role in changing “long-standing truths” within food and beverage categories.
-The research analyzed 10.8 million social media posts and other online content specific to food (8.6 million) and beverage (2.2 million) product groups.
+The research analyzed 10.8 million social media posts specific to food (8.6 million) and beverage (2.2 million) product groups.
 Frequently used hashtags for foods included #healthy, #organic, #naturalfood, and #healthyfood), while #greentea, #healthy, #coffee, and #tea were seen most frequently for beverages.

 Even though Millennials are tech savvy and share their thoughts and buying habits frequently and openly, it would be a mistake to treat all Millennials as one group.
 Millennials consist of three overlapping subgroups whose differences can greatly impact their preferences.
 Some are college students or living at home, others are out of college and just entering the workforce, and others are buying homes and starting families.

 And don’t forget to consider other Atlanta demographics when monitoring social media insights.
 For example, women created 62 percent of the content while men created only 38 percent.
 The study also found that “Millennial men and women use very different descriptors when talking online, so it’s important to use language that reflects your target audience.”
 The top terms used more frequently and often by women include love, amazing, good, best, favorite, enjoy, and delicious) while men used good, love, great, enjoy.
 Men also seemed to express negative options more frequently.